wizgrav/hyde/_posts/2015-02-23-hello-pinect.md

 categories: pinect
 ---

 Pinect is a linux kernel module for the xbox360 kinect device.
 It is based on the work done by the [openkinect community](http://openkinect.org/) and intended as an alternative to using [libfreenect](https://github.com/OpenKinect/libfreenect).
-Besides being more efficient, it also works reliably on targets where libfreenect does not, due to usb issues, like the popular [raspberry pi board](http://www.raspberrypi.org/).
+Besides being more efficient, it also works reliably on targets where libfreenect does not, due to usb issues, specifically the popular [raspberry pi board](http://www.raspberrypi.org/).

+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='http://www.youtube.com/embed/uDNKR1b1FdY' frameborder='0' allowfullscreen></iframe></div>

 ### Install